GIXLabs/input_challenge_ntu/cad/README.md

     1. Adding fingers will make assembly easier.
 Change the "Edge Joints" to fingers.
     1. Download files as svg.
 No need to change any of the other settings.
 1. Ask a member of staff to invite you to the Glowforge system.
 You will need to sign up for an account, but it is free.
 Please skip any features that ask for a credit card.
+    1. You will get an email and you'll need to click "Click here to get started."
-1. "Create a new design" in the [Glowforge interface](app.glowforge.com)
+1. "Create a new design" in the [Glowforge interface](https://app.glowforge.com)

     ![Image of Glowforge home screen](/assets/glowforge_home.svg)